deNBI/unix-course/README.md

 ## Tutorial

 During this tutorial you will use the commands above to run some basic bioinformatic analyses.
-Your task is to identify the correct commands to use and execute them.
+Your task is to identify the correct commands and execute them.
 Feel free to experiment.
 Take a look at the solutions if necessary.

 ### 01 - Accessing the Virtual Machine